avadombi/Docker/readme.md

 > In VS Code, download the WSL extension (WSL).
 You will get a "remote explorer" icon.

+Note that Docker CLI is also locally installed.
+So, if you open your CMD (on windows), your can use the "docker" command and execute some docker commands.

+Example: list the currently available images: docker images.

 ### 1.3.
 More resources: WSL with VSCode, Git, Docker, ...

 https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode